-Global grant scholarships are for graduate students studying abroad in one of Rotary’s six causes: Promoting peace; Fighting disease; Providing clean water, sanitation, and hygiene; Saving mothers and children; Supporting education; Growing local economies.
+Global grant scholarships are for graduate students studying abroad in one of Rotary’s seven causes: Promoting peace; Fighting disease; Providing clean water, sanitation, and hygiene; Saving mothers and children; Supporting education; Growing local economies; and Supporting the environment.
 Scholarships last from one to four years and can include an entire degree program.
 Global grant scholarships are funded using cash or District Designated Funds matched by the World Fund.
-Scholars interested in the 2020-2021 Global Grant Scholarship may apply any time until December 18, 2020.
-Related documentation and information will be posted as soon as available.
+Scholars interested in the 2021-2022 Global Grant Scholarship may apply any time until December 18, 2020.

 2021-2022 Application Information:

 District 6580 selects Clarice Cross as 2020-21 Global Scholar

 District 6580 has selected IU graduate Clarice Cross for its 2020-21 Global Grant Scholarship.